thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 1. Commit the web page to a repository
 1. Deploy the web page to a production environment

-Additionally, this guide assumes your computer is up to the task of coding.
+Additionally, this article assumes your computer is up to the task of coding.

 - Is virus and malware free
-- Uses the latest, stable, updated version of its operating system
+- Uses the latest, stable version of its operating system
 - Has a functioning screen, keyboard, and trackpad
 - Has plenty of free hard drive space and memory
 - Can reliably connect to wireless networks